 10 Reasons Why Your Heels are Hurting You

-The good news is that if you do sprain your ankle, develop tight calves or get any other high heel shoes problems it can be treated through direct access physical therapy.
+The good news is that if you do sprain your ankle, develop tight calves or get any other high heel shoe problems, they can be treated through direct access to physical therapy.

 The solution to this high heel shoe problem?
-Wider heels: Base of support is larger with a wide heel.
-That means the ankle joint doesn’t have to balance the heel over a small surface area so the entire area is supported across the width of the bottom of the heel, making it easier to walk and balance.
+Wider heels.
+Your base of support is larger with a wide heel.
+That means the ankle joint doesn’t have to balance the heel over a small surface area.
+The entire area is supported across the width of the bottom of the heel, making it easier to walk and balance.

 There are three ligaments on the outside of ankles versus five on the inside, making the outside areas of the ankles more prone to give out.

-Solution to avoid a high heel ankle injury?
-Heels with ankle straps: The shoe stays on comfortably, so you don’t have to put in extra effort for balance.
+One solution to avoid a high heel ankle injury?
+Heels with ankle straps.
+The shoe stays on comfortably, so you don’t have to put in extra effort for balance.

 Any point digging into the foot isn’t comforting, but the stiletto point is the least comforting.
 It has less surface area under the heal than other heels.
-With less surface area comes more instability and the higher likelihood high heel foot pain.
+With less surface area comes more instability and a higher likelihood of high heel foot pain.
 So the thicker the heel, the better.

-Solution?
-Wedges: Wedges offer more mid-foot support for high heel pain relief.
+A solution?
+Wedges.
+Wedges offer more mid-foot support for high heel pain relief.
 The more support under the entire foot, the less the small, intrinsic foot muscles have to work when you stand and walk.
 This leads to fewer instances of severe pain from wearing heels, as well as less lingering future discomfort.

-Calf raises are excellent workouts, but when your calves are permanently raised all day, they’ll start to cry out.
-Wearing heels leave calves in a shortened position, causing the muscles to tighten more and longer than they should.
+Calf raises are excellent workouts.
+However, when your calves are permanently raised all day, they’ll start to cry out.
+Wearing heels leave calves in a shortened position.
+This causes the muscles to tighten more and for longer than they should.

 So what can you do to relieve high heel pain in your calf?
-Wear lower heels: Lower to the ground means you don’t have to worry about balance as much and if you wobble, and it’s not a far fall to hit the ground.
+Wear lower heels.
+Being lower to the ground means you don’t have to worry about balance as much.
+If you do wobble, it’s not a far fall to hit the ground.

-The combination of tight muscles, tight heel cords and loose tendons in the front of the foot means more instability and irritation.
+The combination of tight muscles, tight heel cords, and loose tendons in the front of the foot means more instability and irritation.
 Severe pain like this is distracting, and makes it difficult to want to do anything, including seeking treatment.
 If you wear heels you’ve probably met a horse named Charlie and foot cramps may have your dogs barking.
 This pain is normal – but it doesn’t need to be.

 Give yourself the gift of high heel foot pain relief: Stay in good shape.
-Your legs need to have muscle to support heels properly.
-Keeping your legs in tip top shape with regular exercise will help you from tipping over and keep the cramps away.
+Your legs need to have the muscle to support heels properly.
+Keeping your legs in tip-top shape with regular exercise helps you from tipping over and keeps the cramps away.